JesusF10/emacs-config/README.md

 Feel free to fork this repository and customize it for your needs.
 If you have improvements or bug fixes, pull requests are welcome!

-## License

-This configuration is provided as-is under the MIT license.
-See individual package licenses for their respective terms.
 ## Author: Jesus Flores Lacarra

-## TODO